ocaml/opam/README.md

-# opam - A package manager for OCaml
+# opam - A Package Manager for OCaml

 |master|2.0|2.1|
 |--|--|--|